 But when working with an approachable and refreshing option, such as a lager, pilsner or even a seasonal wheat beer, a brew can easily be used in place of a soft drink or mixer.
 As each of these beer varieties have traditionally been created with summer in mind, the additional use of fruits and sweet liqueurs in the cocktail is really a no brainer.

-So with that in mind, we've put together a few Peroni cocktail recipes that are sure to change your perspective on beer cocktails and are perfect for making over the summer months.
+So with that in mind, we asked Baby’s Bonny Napolitano to provide us with a few Peroni cocktail recipes that are sure to change your perspective on beer cocktails and are perfect for making over the summer months.
 And the best thing about them?
 Warm beer will never pose any thirst quenching dilemmas.

 The Cloudy Day

 wedge of lemon